 The WEPs initiative expresses its deep appreciation to all sponsors and contributors and encourages WEPs companies to engage.
 To learn more about how your company can support, contact Lauren Gula ([email protected]).

-The WEPs team is grateful to the following organizations for their generous support.
+The Women's Empowerment Principles (WEPs) Secretariat is grateful to the below organizations for their generous support.